esinayyildiz/case_novitopia/README.md

 to create database

-python manage.py createsuperuser to create admin
+--python manage.py createsuperuser to create admin

 Added docker compose(postgresql) to the project.
 To run it, go to the folder where the docker-compose.yml file is located in the terminal and give the docker-compose up command.
 Docker Compose will pull all the Images contained in